Mother and son hugging.

 Parent’s Guide To Helping Your Kids Own A Home

-When the time comes for your child to start a life on their own, you may want to help them make that jump.
-You aren’t alone, because according to the National Association of REALTORS® (NAR), 23% of those 37 and younger used a gift and 6% used a loan from family or friends to purchase their home.
-There are various ways parents can help out.
-Maybe it’s through giving sage home buying advice, spending your time helping them research or helping out financially through lending, co-signing or buying a house with your child.
+CARLA AYERSWhen the time comes for your child to start living on their own, you may want to help them make that jump.
+There are various ways parents can help their child with the home buying process.
+Maybe it’s through giving sage homeowner advice or helping them research homes.
+You might even provide financial help through gifting money, co-signing a mortgage or outright buying a house with your child.

-Whatever the case may be, we want to help guide you through this process to ensure that you set up yourself (and your child) for financial success.
-Parents who help out are giving their kids an average of $39,000 to buy a home and putting their own retirement at risk in the process.
-See a specific section below or peruse through all of our parent and child home buying tips:
+Whatever the case may be, we want to help guide you through this process to ensure that you set yourself (and your child) up for financial success.
+See a specific section below or browse through all of our parent and child home buying tips:

 Should You Buy Your Child A Home?

 The answer to this question varies from situation to situation, but we’ll help break down some of the pros, cons and arguments to consider.
 Before you dive in and make any decisions, it’s important that you speak to a legal or financial advisor to ensure that whatever decisions you make are beneficial and not detrimental to either you or your child.
-Millennials are facing higher student debt, steeper mortgage prices and other significant financial barriers compared to past generations so there are definitely valid reasons to help, but to what extent is it necessary to do so?
+Young adults are often facing higher student debt, steeper mortgage prices and other significant financial barriers compared to past generations, so there are definitely valid reasons to help, but to what extent is it necessary to do so?

 This guide is not a replacement for legal or financial advice and should not be seen as such.
 This is a great jumping-off point, but we encourage you to explore your specific situation.